Simon Gillett: Doncaster Rovers

 Gillett joined championship club Doncaster Rovers on 12 October 2009 on a two-month loan.
 Gillett made his Doncaster Rovers debut five days later on 17 October 2009, in a 1–0 loss against Barnsley.
 His good performance saw Doncaster Rovers keen on signing him on a free transfer.
 However, this never happened and returned to his parent club the following month, where he made a total of eleven appearances for the club.

 On 5 July 2010, Gillett agreed to join Doncaster Rovers subject to a medical, with the deal being completed on the evening of 7 July.
 Gillett signed a 2-year contract with Doncaster, and was assigned the shirt number 18.
 His second Doncaster debut came in a 2–0 win away to Preston North End; Gillett however, was sent off late on in the match, for two bookable offences.
 On 18 September 2010, he scored his first goal for Doncaster Rovers in a 2–2 draw with Watford.
-However, Gillett missed the most of the season with twenty–two appearances, due to injury.
+However, Gillett missed most of the season, with just twenty–two appearances, due to injury.

 The 2011–12 season saw Gillett regained his first team place at the start of the season and scored his first Doncaster Rovers goal on 27 September 2011 against Hull City.
 Gillett then scored his second goal for the club on Portsmouth on 22 October 2011.
 On 3 December 2011, Gillett played against Southampton for the first time in his career, as Doncaster Rovers won 1–0.
 Gillett later scored the third goal of the season on 21 April 2012, in a 2–0 win over Coventry City.
 The 2011–12 season saw Gillett established himself in the first team at Doncaster Rovers and played every match throughout the season, as the club were relegated to League One.
 Despite Doncaster Rovers' relegation, Gillett was awarded for the South Yorkshire Writers' Player of the Season.
 However, Gillett was released by the club.

 After leaving the club, Gillett returned to Doncaster Rovers when he went to training for the pre-season friendly.
 However, Gillett stated he ruled out on re-joining Doncaster Rovers.